 When BMW revealed the sixth-generation M3 earlier this month, swathes of the car community were fixated by its super-size front grille, as though caught in the hypnotic trance of Paul McKenna.
 Yet here at Hagerty, we had other things on our mind, and they weren’t to do with the nose job of the latest M-car, its 500bhp twin-turbo engine, new four-wheel drive system or 10-stage traction control.
-We wanted to revisit how the early generations of the M3 have been performing in the market place.
+We wanted to track BMW M3 values.

 It could be argued the M3 is BMW’s Porsche 911.
 It has been with us for 35 years and every iteration has moved the game on, some more successfully than others.
 The story of how the car came to be is well told – BMW needed to create it to homologate a car for touring car motor racing – yet as its role within BMW portfolio of cars has changed, so has the level of exclusivity.
 That, in turn, has had an impact on desirability as the cars grow old and become modern-classics.